ceccy-ope/recipe-finder/README.md

 # recipe finder
  I created a recipe finder site where you can search for any recipe with the ingredients you have in your refrigerator.

- On inputing your ingredients, various dishes you can create with the ingredient are displayed.
+ On inputing your ingredient, various dishes you can create with the ingredient are displayed.

- You then click on get recipe to get the ingredient and preparation details of the particular dish.
+ You then click on 'get recipe' to get the ingredient and preparation details of the particular dish.

  You can as well view the preparation videos of the dishes.